 A: Fumigating items is just the first step in stopping a microbial outbreak.
 Once they are deactivated, soot particles, fungal growth, fuzzy mold, and the dirt they feed on should be removed from the effected surfaces to reduce allergens and the opportunity for staining and rot.
 Everyday clothing can often be dry cleaned, but historic garments and textiles, clothing accessories, works of art, and other vintage valuables should be cleaned by a professional conservator.

 Q: How much will it cost for my items to be both fumigated and surface cleaned?

 A: Surface cleaning charges are calculated on an item-by-item basis.
 Our costs range from $150 for small textiles such as a pair of shoes, to $500 for a 6-foot-wide rug rolled to an 8-inch-diameter roll.
 Larger items are subject to higher fumigation and higher surface cleaning charges.
 The total cost will be estimated prior to service.

 Q: Why should I have my items archivally packed?

 A: The optimal way to store your valuables is in pH-neutral, high-quality materials that protect them from light, pests, accidental handling, and environmental soils.
+Proper storage boxes also buffer against rapid temperature and RH swings.
 The most common type of archival storage is in a museum-quality box with unbuffered, acid-free tissue paper.
 Museum Textile Services can also provide archival rolled or hanging storage for clothing, textiles, and accessories.
 Packing costs begin at just $75, including all packing materials.